January 2026 Supermoon - The Wolf Moon: Date, Time & Facts

 Body

-The first full Moon of 2025 occurs on the night of Monday, January 13.
+The first Full Moon of 2026 is also a Supermoon!
+This spectacular sight occurs on the night of Saturday, January 3.
 Why do we call January’s Moon a “Wolf Moon”?
 (It’s not because wolves are hungry.)
+What makes it a Supermoon?
 Find out what’s special about this month’s Moon—as well as folklore and best days by the Moon.

 When to See January’s Full Moon